 Tuition fellowships/tuition remission will pay for the number of credits you are registered for at the end of the third week.
 But the number of credits you are billed for will be the number you were registered for on the first day of class.
 If you drop credits, you will owe the cost of those credits minus the refund you are entitled to receive.

 Students who drop below full time but remain enrolled will have their fellowship — including tuition coverage — cancelled, even if they are still being charged tuition for the credits they have dropped.
 You will be responsible for paying any remaining tuition charges and returning any stipend funds you have been paid.

-If you withdraw from all of your courses after 60 percent of the semester has passed (for fall 2020, November 4 orlater.
-For spring 2021, April 12 or later), you will be able to retain your fellowship and tuition coverage.
+If you withdraw from all of your courses after 60 percent of the semester has passed (for fall 2021, October 30th or later.
+For spring 2022, April 2 or later), you will be able to retain your fellowship and tuition coverage.